Chapter 4: Hermione

 “I do not!”
 I snapped back, cheeks flaming.
 My hair grew ever more voluminous-it was as if it could sense my discomfort.

 “Good for you.
-You need to stop mooning over that bastard and move on!”
+You need to stop mooning over that dummy and move on!”
 Lavender ignored my statement as she enthusiastically demeaned both of our ex-boyfriend.
 Parvati cheered along.
 I shook my head at them, feeling tears gathering in the back of my eyes as I began to speak.

 “Stop.
 Please,” I whispered gently, tears already streaming down my cheeks.
 I was always crying lately.
 Too much crying.
 Lavender and Parvati’s smiles faded as they rushed to comfort me.